muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NADHRAH UMAIRAH BINTI FAHMI/README.md

    Continuously track CPU, memory, and network usage using tools like Grafana to identify potential hardware or performance bottlenecks.

 3. **Repeat Tests with Realistic Scenarios:**
-   Conduct additional spike and stress tests, including common user actions (login, browsing, posting) to better simulate real-world traffic and understand system behaviour under varied workloads.
+   Conduct additional spike and stress tests, including common user actions (login, browsing, posting) to better simulate real-world traffic and understand system behaviour under different workloads.

 ---

 ### 🧾 **10.
 CONCLUSION**

-The spike test demonstrated that the website could handle sudden traffic surges up to **1,000 virtual users** with minimal errors, although temporary delays were observed during peak load.
-This indicates that, while the system is generally stable, there are moments of strain that could impact the user experience under extreme conditions.
+The spike test showed that the website could handle sudden traffic surges of up to 1,000 virtual users with minimal errors, although temporary delays occurred during peak load.
+This suggests that, while the system is generally stable, some errors could affect the user experience under extreme conditions.

 Through this exercise, I gained practical experience in conducting performance testing using **K6** and monitoring tools like **Grafana**.
 I learned how to interpret key metrics such as average response time, total requests, error rates, and resource utilisation, which are essential for understanding how a system behaves under stress.

-I also realised the importance of realistic testing scenarios, including varied user actions, to uncover potential bottlenecks that simple spike tests might not reveal.
+I also realised the importance of realistic testing scenarios, including various user actions, to uncover potential bottlenecks that simple spike tests might overlook.
 Additionally, the test highlighted the value of **proactive monitoring** and **scalability planning**.
 By observing system behaviour during high traffic, I identified areas of the backend that might require optimisation, such as slow API endpoints or inefficient database queries.

 Overall, this experience enhanced my technical skills in performance evaluation, taught me how to critically analyse and interpret test data, and emphasised best practices for ensuring the reliability and scalability of web applications in real-world scenarios.